zkorum/legal/README.md

 Pol.is cluster:
 - A machine learning algorithm will be used locally in AWS for each conversation
 - This algorithm will create cluster representation, and these results are stored in our database
-- the app will represent these clusters
+- the app will display and visually represent these clusters
 - the LLM is used to label each cluster and create AI summary.
 The result is stored in our database.
 - users can locally navigate the cluster of opinions